CyndieKamau/Bash-Assignment/Assignment2.md

-##### 13. Can you write a very short script (possibly one single commandline) to extract from the same file the species names?
+##### Question 13.
+Can you write a very short script (possibly one single commandline) to extract from the same file the species names?

 `$cut -d ' ' -f 2-4 identifiers.txt | cut -d : -f 2 | sed 's/^ *//g' | cut -d ' ' -f 1,2`

+- Output

 ```
 Mus musculus